DAN2026/applied-swe/README.md

 - Once you have cloned the repo
 - In the terminal enter:
 - npm install

-- npm run dev             (This enters dev mode)
+- npm run build
+- npm start

 - Base Accounts (Please use these for testing)